plotly/plotly.py/doc/python/bio-manhattanplot.md

 )
 ```

-## Highlighted points color, and colors of the suggestive line and the genome-wide line.
+## Highlighted points color, and colors of the suggestive line and the genome-wide line
 Change the color of the points that are considered significant.

 ```python